lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 Alternatively, Keum et al.'s Gendered Racial Microaggressions Scale for Asian American Women [-@keum_gendered_2018] will be used in the lessons on confirmatory factor analysis and Conover et al.'s [-@conover_development_2017] Ableist Microaggressions Scale  is used in the lesson on invariance testing.
 Both of these would be suitable for the PCA and PAF homework assignments.

 As a third option, you are welcome to use data to which you have access and is suitable for PCA.
-These could include other vignettes from this OER, other simualated data, or your own data (presuming you have permission to use it).
+These could include other vignettes from this OER, other simulated data, or your own data (presuming you have permission to use it).
 In any case, please plan to:

 * Properly format and prepare the data.
 * Conduct diagnostic tests to determine the suitability of the data for PCA.